Editorial

 Our Verdict on 2025 Bar Culture

 Our recommendation: build at least one trip in 2025 around bar visits specifically.
+For a closer look at the movements shaping the industry right now, our guide to bar trends to watch in 2025 breaks down eight shifts already visible in the most forward-thinking programs.
 Pick a city that interests you — Osaka, Porto, Mexico City — and treat the bar research with the same rigour you would apply to a restaurant trip.
 You will drink better, understand more, and return home with recommendations that none of your friends have heard of yet.
+For a ground-level view of how these trends are already reshaping specific neighborhoods, read our feature on the bars changing cities worldwide in 2025.

 One specific trend worth watching outside of the permanent venue category: the rise of the serious pop-up bar.
 Our guide to the best pop-up bars worldwide covers the format in detail — both the recurring annual series that have become institutions and the new collectives using temporary formats to test ideas the permanent venue market isn't ready for yet.